asnecemnnit/asnecemnnit/README.md

 ## Projects 🚀

-Here are a few projects I've worked on:
+Here are a few projects (and competitions) I've been involved in:

 - **[Billiards Motion Prediction](https://github.com/asnecemnnit/fapra_ai_public):** Predicting motion of billiard balls using neural network models (Universität Stuttgart).
 - **[AI or Not](https://github.com/asnecemnnit/huggingface_competitions_aiornot):** In this competition, my task was to build a neural network model that can identify AI-generated images.